ReinhardVA/Hashing-for-Message-App/README.md

-This is a practice for Algorith Analysis class.
+This is a practice for Algorithm Analysis class.